-A feature available on select 4th gen Intel® Core™ processors, Intel® Turbo Boost Technology 2.0 automatically provides an even greater boost of speed to reduce lag time to meet the heavy processing demands of high-end apps.
+A feature available on selected 4th gen Intel® Core™ processors, Intel® Turbo Boost Technology 2.0 automatically provides an even greater boost of speed to reduce lag time to meet the heavy processing demands of high-end apps.

 A graphics component needed to view images.
 Integrated graphics offers the performance for everyday tasks like watching HD videos, viewing photos and creating presentations.
-Standard in select Intel® Core™ processors, integrated graphics improve graphics performance and notebook battery life.
+Standard in selected Intel® Core™ processors, integrated graphics improve graphics performance and notebook battery life.

 This built-in visual feature allows you to wirelessly view your personal content, online TV shows, movies and videos on your home TV screen.

 Just like a stopwatch, clock speed measures how fast your processor performs one activity cycle.
 A faster clock speed enables your computer to execute instructions more quickly, benefitting most applications from spreadsheets to video editing and more.
 Clock speed rates are shown in gigahertz (GHz).
 (See GHz)